meanzzi/meanzzi/README.md

   ## About me
-  - Hi, I am Minji.
+  - Hi, I am Minji🙌.
   - I want to be a front-end developer.
   - How to reach me: meanzi.kim@gmail.com
   <br/>